-C C Courses Title Hours SPA 201-202 Intermediate Spanish I-II 6 HIS 220 or Introduction to Colonial Latin America or 3 HIS 221 Introduction to Modern Latin America (3) ELECTIVES: Courses Title Hours Choose four (4) of the e following: 12 ENG 246 or Introduction to Hispanic-American Literature e (3) or SPA 312 or Survey of Spanish-American Literature I (3)) or SPA 313 or Survey of Spanish-American Literature II (3 8) or SPA 320 or Latin American Poetry: Modernismto 21st Century (3) or SPA 381 or Selected Studies (3) or HIS 220 or Introduction to Colonial Latin America (3) or HIS 221 or Introduction to Modern Latin America (3) or HIS 332 or Modern Mexico (3) or HIS 333 or Native Histories of the Americas (3) or POL 151 or Introduction to Comparative Politics (3) or POL 161 or Introduction to International Relations (3) o r SOC 256 or Cultural Anthropology (3) or POL 365 or Latin American Politics (3) or POL 495 or Study abroad experience in Latin America (3) Required credit hours 21
+Course Title Hours SPA 201-202 Intermediate Spanish I-II 6 HIS 220 or Introduction to Colonial Latin America or 3 HIS 221 Introduction to Modern Latin America (3) ELECTIVES: Course Title Hours Choose four (4) o f the following: 12 ENG 246 or Introduction to Hispanic-American Literature (3) or SPA 312 or Survey of Spanish-American Literature I (3) or SPA 313 or Survey of Spanish-American Literature II (3) or SPA 320 or Latin American Poetry: Modernism to 21st Century (3 3) or SPA 381 or Selected Studies (3) or HIS 220 or Introduction to Colonial Latin America (3) or HIS 221 or Introduction to Modern Latin America (3) or HIS 332 or Modern Mexico (3) or HIS 333 or Native Histories of the Americas (3) or POL 151 or Introduction to Comparative Politics (3) or POL 161 or Introduction to International Relations (3) or SOC 256 or Cultural Anthropology (3) or POL 365 or Latin American Politics (3) or POL 495 or Study abroad experience in Latin America (3) Required credit l nours 21

-POLITICAL SCIENCE AND LAW (POL) Department Chair/Program Director: Thomas J. Hoffman, Ph.D.
+POLITICAL SCIENCE AND LAW (POL)

+Department Chair/Program Director: Thomas J. Hoffman, PhD

-The purposes of the Department of Political Science and Law are to: 1) orient students to the world of politics and teach them to think seriously about it; 2) prepare students for graduate and professional programs in political science, international relations, public administration, and law; and 3) give students the analytical and critical skills they need for successful work.
+The purposes of the Department of Political Science and Law are to: 1) orient students to the world of politics and teach them to think seriously about it; 2) prepare students for graduate and professional programs in political science, international relations, public administration and law, and 3) give students the analytical and critical skills they need for effective citizenship and a successful career.

-Prior to admission to concentration in political science, students must complete POL 112, 151, 161, and 283 with grades of C- or better.
+Prior to admission to concentration in political science, students must complete POL 112, 151, 161 and 283 with grades of C- or better.
 The department also offers a strong and well-rounded pre-law minor.
 See the detailed description in this section of the Bulletin.

-The Seminar in American Government and Politics (POL 491) is the required comprehensive experience in political science and will normally be taken in the fall of the senior year.
-In addition, each political science major must take the ETS examination in political science during his/her senior year and receive a satisfactory score (standard for passing is determined by the faculty).
+The Seminar in American Government and Politics (POL 491) is the required comprehensive experience in Political Science and will normally be taken in the fall of the senior year.
+In addition, each Political Science major must take the ETS examination in Political Science during his/her senior year and receive a satisfactory score (standard for passing is determined by the faculty).
 The ETS examination is a standardized national test administered by the Educational Testing Service in Princeton, New Jersey.
 Students with unsatisfactory scores on the ETS examination may be required to repeat foundation classes or to undertake additional study on key topics in political science.